eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 > I think recency and diversity are the most interesting points here.
 >
 >* **Recency:** generally, CF doesn't give preference for the recent items unless implemented with some kind of time decay or position-aware component in the model.
 >* **Diversity:** in e-commerce, CF often **reduces** diversity because of the rich-get-richer effect.
-And here, probably, due to the fact that the course catalogue is not that big and that every person can take any course, it actually increases it.
+And here, probably, due to the fact that the course catalog is not that big and that every person can take any course, it actually increases it.
 {: .thought}

 **🛢Data:** course watch history data with a watch-time threshold (if a learner only watches the first three seconds of a course, it's not included).